What is it?

 With all seven seats in space, it offers a somewhat respectable 326 litres — about as much as any family hatchback, just with the ability to carry more of the family — and rises to 2,120 with rows two and three put flat.

 What’s the spec like?

 Standard equipment is generous on the BMW X7.
-Its £74,195 starting price in 40i guise brings with it luxury highlights such as adaptive LED headlights, 21-inch alloy wheels, four-zone climate control, ambient interior lighting, an electrically-adjustable steering wheel and seats, plus BMW’s Digital Live Cockpit that consists of its iDrive system and 12.3-inch digital instrument display.
+Its entry trim in 40i guise brings with it luxury highlights such as adaptive LED headlights, 21-inch alloy wheels, four-zone climate control, ambient interior lighting, an electrically-adjustable steering wheel and seats, plus BMW’s Digital Live Cockpit that consists of its iDrive system and 12.3-inch digital instrument display.

 There’s also a plethora of safety and assistance gear thrown in like cruise control, autonomous emergency braking, BMW’s Parking Assistant Plus package and rain-sensing wipers.

-Of course, you could comfortably knock the price of the car into the £100k ballpark with a generous ticking of the options list but it offers a respectable amount of kit at a price that means its undercuts the Range Rover — crucial to getting would-be buyers to lay the wallet down.
+Of course, you could comfortably add ££ to the price of the car with generous ticking of the options list but it offers a respectable amount of kit at a price that means its undercuts the Range Rover — crucial to getting would-be buyers to lay the wallet down.